Find Affordable College Courses

 You’ll be in good company if you decide to attend Morgan State University.
 It ranked #5 on our 2023 Best Value Finance & Financial Management Bachelor’s Degree Schools in Maryland list.
 Morgan State is a moderately-sized public school located in the large city of Baltimore.

-In-state tuition fees for undergraduate students at Morgan State are $8,008 per year.
+The average tuition and fees for an in-state undergraduate at Morgan State are $8,008 a year.

 Read More…